 (b) impose any further condition or vary or revoke a condition at any time.

-127. Constitution of Councils
+127. Council, members of etc.

 (1) The membership of a Council for a school is to be drawn from —

-(a) the parents of students at the school except where the majority of the students at the school are 18 years of age or more;
+(a) the parents of students at the school except where the majority of the students at the school are 18 years of age or more; and